home-assistant/home-assistant.io/source/_integrations/wilight.markdown

 | Service | Description |
 | --------- | ----------- |
 | `set_speed` | Calling this service sets the fan speed (entity_id and speed are required parameters, and speed must be one of the following: low, medium, or high).
 Calling this service will not turn the fan on.
-You can call the `turn_on` service with the speed attribute, in addition to entity_id to turn the fan on and setting a speed.
 | `set_direction` | Calling this service will set the fan direction (entity_id and direction are required parameters, and direction must be one of the following: forward or reverse).
 Calling this service will turn the fan on.
 | `toggle` | Calling this service will toggle the fan between on and off states (entity_id is required).
 | `turn_off` | Calling this service will turn the fan off (entity_id is required).
 | `turn_on` | Calling this service will turn the fan on and set the speed and direction to the last used ones (defaults to high and forward, entity_id is required).
-You can call the `turn_on` service with the speed attribute, in addition to entity_id to turn the fan on and setting a speed.